iizsandu/iizsandu/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Data Scinece graduate currently working as an Executive Loader at [Innover Digital](https://innoverdigital.com/).
+I am a Data Scinece graduate with over 1.5 years of expierence in this field.
 I have done multiple internships in different fields like Data Analyst, Reporting Analyst, Machine Learning and I am highly motivated to build my carrer around Data Science Domain.